celery/celery/docs/getting-started/next-steps.rst

 Stopping the worker
 ~~~~~~~~~~~~~~~~~~~

-To stop the worker simply hit Ctrl+C.  A list of signals supported
+To stop the worker simply hit :kbd:`Control-c`.
+A list of signals supported
 by the worker is detailed in the :ref:`Workers Guide <guide-workers>`.

 In the background